joe-rlo/NFT-Minting-withFT/README.md

 # NEAR NFT Contract With FT Minting & Distribution

-A feature-rich NFT smart contract built for the NEAR Protocol that supports minting with FT tokens, royalties, and configurable payment distribution.
+A feature-rich NFT smart contract built for the NEAR Protocol that supports minting with FT tokens, royalties, configurable payment distribution, and premint functionality.

 ## Features